14 Yellowstone Tips To Help Plan Your Park Visit

 Planning a trip to Yellowstone National Park?
 We have some great and helpful Yellowstone tips for any first time visitor to Yellowstone.
 From essential gear to bring to how to how to avoid crowds in Yellowstone, we have you covered.
 We want you to have the best possible time you can have.
 Check our our below tips for visiting Yellowstone to plan one epic park visit!

 1. Bring Binoculars

 Trust us, you’ll want a good pair of binoculars for spotting wildlife.
-Bison tend to be right next to the road or in some cases, right in the middle of the road, but for animals like Elk, Bears, Wolves and Moose, they stay tucked away from crowds.
-To see a bear strolling through the valley or a moose crossing a river, you’ll want a good pair for binoculars to see that off in the distance animal up close.
+Bison tend to be right next to the road or in some cases, right in the middle of the road, but for animals like Elk, Bears, Wolves, and Moose, they stay tucked away from crowds.
+To see a bear strolling through the valley or a moose crossing a river, you’ll want a good pair of binoculars to see that off-in-the-distance animal up close.

 2. Start Your Day Early, Especially If You Want To See Wildlife

 The best time to see wildlife is in the morning.
 So best get up before sunrise and make your way to Hayden Valley or Lamar Valley to catch wildlife.
 Plus, seeing a Yellowstone sunrise is never a bad thing.
 For us, we found bringing a thermos full of hot coffee helped with the chilly mornings and our tired eyes.

 If you’re tight on time or looking to make the most of your time in the park, packing a lunch is always a great idea.
 It’ll save you time (and money) from stopping at one of Yellowstone’s in-park restaurants or, having to venture outside of the park for food.

 Plan to have a cooler with you and pack it full of snacks, your lunch, and beverages.
 You can plan to nice little picnic at one of the many pull-offs along the park or by Yellowstone Lake.